chippy-kennedy/news-article-scraper/README.md

 - Apify API Key (raw dataset creation // web scraping)
 - Scale API Key (training dataset creation // ML pre-labeling + human review)

+### Costs
+Note that both Apify and Scale AI have both free tiers and paid subscriptions.
+Create accounts with those services to learn more.

 ### How it Works
-The scraper is really three seperate services to gather data (web scraping via apify), store data (in a cloud storage space), and label the data (via scale AI).
+The scraper is made up of three seperate services and a web server to gather data (web scraping via apify), store data (in a cloud storage space), and label the data (via scale AI).

 #### 🪛  Article Scraper Service
 The article scraper service uses a pre-made actor in the apify cloud marketplace.
 If you're new to apify, start with [their docs](https://docs.apify.com/).
 Once you're familiar, you can read up on the [Smart Article Extractor actor](https://apify.com/lukaskrivka/article-extractor-smart) that powers the service.
 **Input**
-- list of news websites (*required*)
+- list of news websites to crawl (*required*)
 - actor options (*optional*)

 **Output**